-- TruncateBeforeLoad: if true the table will be truncated before loading it.
+- TruncateBeforeLoad: if true the table will be truncated before it is loaded.

-We have provided a sample script to create a database that will mirror some of the table in the AdventureWorksDW database, it is not intended as a demo or a test, just a sample to make it easier to understand the configurations of SqlBulkTool and to test the tool in an easy way.
+We have provided a sample script to create a database that will mirror some of the table in the AdventureWorksDW database.
+It is not intended as a demo or a test.
+It is just a sample to make it easier to understand the configurations of SqlBulkTool and to test the tool easily.

-Here we provide a basic description of the project, for whose of you who want to update/modify the code.
-The tool is built upon several classes
+Here we provide a basic description of the project, for those of you who want to update/modify the code.
+The tool is built upon several classes:

 - DataBase, Table and Partition: these classes contain information about how we can mirror information.

-- DatabaseOperation: is the class used by ThreadManager to achieve parallelism, each DatabaseOperation will do the atomic mirror of one table or one partition, depending on the structure of the destination table
+- DatabaseOperation: this is the class used by ThreadManager to achieve parallelism.
+Each DatabaseOperation will do the atomic mirroring of one table or one partition, depending on the structure of the destination table.

-- reads an XML file containing a list of databases and, for each database, a list of tables to be mirrored.
+- It reads an XML file containing a list of databases, and for each database a list of tables to be mirrored.

-- Analyze each table of each database and optionally divide it into partitions, for each table or partition a DatabaseOperation is created which will load that table or partition.
+- It analyzes each table of each database and optionally divides it into partitions.
+For each table or partition a DatabaseOperation is created which will load that table or partition.

 DataBaseCopy manages three important operations: